Week 11 NFL score predictions: A guide to best games, more

 Tedy Bruschi and Darren Woodson both say the Chargers will be too much for Denver to handle on Sunday.

-Eric D. Williams' pick: After 41 days away from home, the Chargers finally return to the StubHub Center to face the Broncos, losers of two straight and six of their last seven games.
+Eric D. Williams' pick: After 41 days away from home, the Chargers finally return to the StubHub Center to face the Broncos, losers of two straight and six of their past seven games.
 Coming off a bye week, the Broncos should be rested and prepared for the Chargers.
 However, Denver's defense is giving up nearly 132 rushing yards per game, so expect another big game from Melvin Gordon, with perhaps a larger role for Austin Ekeler.
 Chargers 30, Broncos 24

 FPI win projection: LAC, 76.3 percent.
 The only team to be ranked in the top five of both offensive and defensive efficiency by FPI this season?
 That would be the Chargers.
 Only five teams have finished a regular season in the top five in both stats in our data set (since the start of 2008), and none since 2015.

-What to watch for in fantasy: The Chargers, behind Desmond King's strong play, have afforded only 14.3 points per game to opposing slot receivers, third-best in the league.
+What to watch for in fantasy: The Chargers, behind Desmond King's strong play, have afforded only 14.3 points per game to opposing slot receivers, third best in the league.
 That might prove a problem for Emmanuel Sanders, who has run 62 percent of his routes out of the slot this season.
 Read more.

 In case you missed it: Art of the Sack: It fuels Miller, Chubb and Ingram ...
 Broncos catch Chargers on a roll, try to avoid rock bottom ...
 How the Chargers' defense got its groove back